Clay Gould Ballpark

-Clay Gould Ballpark (formerly Allan Saxe Stadium and Arlington Athletic Center), the home field of the UT Arlington Mavericks, is located on the campus of The University of Texas at Arlington (UT Arlington).
+Clay Gould Ballpark (formerly Allan Saxe Stadium and Arlington Athletic Center), the home field of the UT Arlington Mavericks baseball team, is located on the campus of The University of Texas at Arlington (UT Arlington).
 The stadium has a seat capacity of 1,600.
 Clay Gould Ballpark is located at the intersection of West Park Row Drive and Fielder Road.

 Features

 Undergoing constant renovation, the stadium features are steadily changing and growing to increase the fan and player amenities.
 Fans enter the stadium through a brick entrance way behind home plate.
 Just to the west of the entrance is a three-booth ticket window.